vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_1/Javascript_Foundation.md

 ## **Javascript Foundation** and Basics.

-***
+---

 ### 1. Why Languages ?&#x20;

 Whenever you Executes something goes into the ram.
-What goes into the ram -> not C++ codes not any sourcecode. -- our hardware read high level code. with the help of *compilers*. which will convert high level code into Zero's and One's.
+What goes into the ram -> not C++ codes not any sourcecode. -- our hardware read high level code. with the help of _compilers_. which will convert high level code into Zero's and One's.
 (011001010...).&#x20;

 Languages are required to make a conversation between us (humans) and machines. because computer only understands 010010101. and we speak english, hindi, french. so we needed some common language. wo make it work.

-> *   Languarges are used to write qpplications.
+> - Languarges are used to write qpplications.
 >
-> *   Developers write high level code in these languages.
+> - Developers write high level code in these languages.
 >
-> *   Every language has a compiler which converts the developer code into 0110011p0
+> - Every language has a compiler which converts the developer code into 0110011p0

 ### 2. Interpreted vs compiled Languages.&#x20;